 For the first year and second year modules, THREE (03) semester tests will be scheduled.
 ALL THREE semester test marks will contribute to your semester mark (predicate).
 Students who want to qualify to promote these modules must participate in ALL THREE scheduled semester tests.
 Students who missed a semester test and can provide valid reasons for missing it within 48 hours after the specific test was written will be allowed to participate in the sick test.
 This sick test will be scheduled at the end of the semester, covering the entire semester's module content.
-Only one sick test will be scheduled tests.
+Only one sick test will be scheduled for the semester.
+Thus, the sick test can only replace a maximum of one of the scheduled tests.
 It is, therefore, a priority to write all three of the scheduled tests in the first place.
 Also, four (04) Questionmark quizzes will be scheduled.
 The marks of the best two (02) Questionmark quizzes will contribute to your semester mark (predicate).